yusdacra/website/src/routes/about/+page.md

-this entity, if being /communicated/ via the "english" (or any adjacent) lexicon, uses it/they (with it/its being this one's preference!) pronouns. it would prefer to be referred to in third-person, but is aware of this lexicon being weird when doing that, so it won't mind if you don't. oftentimes i won't even do that! :3
+this entity, if being /communicated/ via the "english" (or any adjacent) lexicon, uses it/they (with it/its being this one's preference!) pronouns. it would prefer to be referred to in third-person, but is aware of this lexicon being weird when doing that, so it won't mind if you don't.
+`recv //self/type=info/oftentimes i won't even do that! :3 but i would appreciate if you did!!/`

 you can refer to this thing using its /identifiers/ (90008, dusk, dawn). you can, also, refer to it using "this/that thing", or replace /thing/ with what it assumes to be (eg. "this doll"), or some other word like /one/ ("this one").